Satire: 20th-century satire

 Modern Soviet satire was very popular in the 1920s and 1930s.
 This form of satire is recognized by its level of sophistication and intelligence used, along with its own level of parody.
-Since there is no longer the need of survival or revolution to write about, the modern Soviet satire is focused on the quality of life.
+Since there is no longer the need of survival or revolution to write about, modern Soviet satire focused on the quality of life.

 In the United States 1950s, satire was introduced into American stand-up comedy most prominently by Lenny Bruce and Mort Sahl.
 As they challenged the taboos and conventional wisdom of the time, were ostracized by the mass media establishment as sick comedians.
-In the same period, Paul Krassner's magazine The Realist began publication, to become immensely popular during the 1960s and early 1970s among people in the counterculture; it had articles and cartoons that were savage, biting satires of politicians such as Lyndon Johnson and Richard Nixon, the Vietnam War, the Cold War and the War on Drugs.
+In the same period, Paul Krassner's magazine The Realist began publication, to become immensely popular during the 1960s and early 1970s among people in the counterculture; it had articles and cartoons that were savage, biting satires of politicians such as Lyndon Johnson and Richard Nixon, the Vietnam War, the Cold War and the war on drugs.
 This baton was also carried by the original National Lampoon magazine, edited by Doug Kenney and Henry Beard and featuring blistering satire written by Michael O'Donoghue, P.J.
 O'Rourke, and Tony Hendra, among others.
 Prominent satiric stand-up comedian George Carlin acknowledged the influence The Realist had in his 1970s conversion to a satiric comedian.

 A more humorous brand of satire enjoyed a renaissance in the UK in the early 1960s with the satire boom, led by comedians including Peter Cook, Alan Bennett, Jonathan Miller, and Dudley Moore, whose stage show Beyond the Fringe was a hit not only in Britain, but also in the United States.
 Other significant influences in 1960s British satire include David Frost, Eleanor Bron and the television program That Was The Week That Was.